omiridoue/obsidian-zotero-PhD-workflow/README.md

 ✨Craig Houston for advice on Obsidian

-✨Diego Oswaldo for Discussing Ways to Take Notes using Markdown Files
+✨Diego Oswaldo Andrade Ortiz for Discussing Ways to Take Notes using Markdown Files